Broad front versus narrow front controversy in World War II

 Eisenhower's decision was based on both political and military factors.
 There were serious reservations in the autumn of 1944 about whether the Allied logistical system could support the narrow-front strategy, because at that time there were insufficient working ports to support large formations far from the coast, the road and rail transport network was already under severe strain, and there were concerns about being able to protect the narrow supply lines deep into enemy territory, through terrain that included crossing many rivers, in weather which hampered air support.
 In addition the Allied occupation zones in Germany had been agreed upon in February 1944, and a faster Allied advance in the autumn of 1944 would not have altered this.
 The Soviet Union would have also benefited from a rapid German collapse, and its participation in the war against Japan was greatly desired.
 The staff at Eisenhower's Supreme Headquarters Allied Expeditionary Force (SHAEF) considered Montgomery's proposed advance on the Ruhr and Berlin and Bradley's proposed advance on Metz and the Saar, and assessed both to be feasible, but only on the assumptions that the port of Antwerp was brought rapidly into service, that considerable additional air, rail and road transportation became available, and that the other Allied armies were already poised on the German border.
 These assumptions were not met until very late in the year, by which time circumstances had changed.
-The consequences if the narrow front advance had failed, would have been severe.
+If the narrow front advance had failed, the consequences would have been severe.